Ada Lovelace: Paving the Way for Skincare Innovation

 When it comes to celebrating women who have made significant contributions to skincare, the list is long and impressive.
 Women like Rosemary Gladstar, Susan Weed, Jane Goodall, Ellen White, Marie Curie, and Rosalind Franklin, are all women have been at the forefront of changing ideas by adding their voice through science, wellness, anthropology, and technological innovations for centuries.
 And let's not forget Harriet Tubman, whose bravery and determination continue to inspire women today.

 But there's one woman in particular who stands out as a pioneer in her field, paving the way for the modern technology we use today: Ada Lovelace.
 And while you may not immediately think of her when you think of skincare (or understand why I chose to write about her), she was groundbreaking in her work in the 1800's.
 Her work has had a ripple effect on the way skincare makers formulate today.
 As formulators and skincare makers, we use computers to store and compute ingredients, and Ada Lovelace's legacy allows us to celebrate her innovative brilliance in the field of science, and her vision for the future of art, music, and technology.
-Her work has inspired hard-working women everywhere who use computers today and we celebrate her contribution to all woman that uses computers to do their job.
+Her work has inspired hard-working women everywhere who use computers today and we celebrate her contribution to all woman who use computers to do their job.

 Beyond Numbers: Lovelace's Vision for Computing

-Lovelace's Contributions to Computing, Potential of Technology
+Lovelace's Contributions to Computing, Potential of Technology.

 Lovelace was a brilliant mathematician and computer programmer who lived in the 1800s, a time when women were not encouraged to pursue careers in science and technology.
 Despite this, she made significant contributions to the field of computing, including developing the first algorithm intended to be processed by a machine.
 But her work went beyond just numbers and equations.
 Upon reading about her I found she was creative and innovative in the way she looked at complex math.
 She is referred to as the first person to create a "software program" even though back then, they didn't have a name for it.
-She was ahead of her time.
+She was way ahead of her time!
 She pursued her dreams and contributed her innovative ideas in which we all can benefit today.

 Ada Lovelace specifically contributed to the development of the Analytical Engine, which was a mechanical general-purpose computer designed by Charles Babbage.
 She wrote the first algorithm intended to be processed by a machine, which is considered as the world's first computer program.
 Her work paved the way for modern computing and the use of computers in many fields, including skincare formulation.